jorinvo/slangbrain.com/content/api.md

 date: 2017-09-07T17:24:34+02:00
 ---

-Slangbrain offers a basic automation API for building tools.
+Slangbrain offers a basic automation JSON API for building tools.

 If you run into any issues or you have suggestions for new features, please let us know in the [GitHub issues](https://github.com/qvl/slangbrain.com/issues).